2019-ncovgroup/DrugWorkflows/workflow-0/docs/deploy_theta.md

 (virtenv space)

-NOTE: default queue for tests is `debug-flat-quad`, production queue is `default` with minimum 128 nodes (WF0 has special queues, see section 4.1 for details).
+NOTE: default queue for tests is `debug-flat-quad`, production queue is `default` with minimum 128 nodes (WF0 has a special queue, see section 4.1 for details).
 ```json
 {